lautarodragan/challenges.kraken-crypto-payments/README.md

 This should mean that both sets contain different transactions because the `blockhash` passed was different.

 But if this is so, shouldn't one set contain the other?
-Maybe it's all random data, not even `regtest`?
+Maybe some transactions were reorg'd and are no longer present in the main chain, but aren't present in the `removed` entry because `include_removed` was not passed?
+Or maybe it's all random data, not even `regtest`...

 ## Weird Transaction